Last Updated on 2 March, 2021 by Veronica

-A city, which I honestly did not have among my priorities on this trip, but that surprised me very pleasantly and where I ended up looking forward to staying in longer.
+I honestly did not have a city among my priorities on this trip, but that surprised me pleasantly, and where I ended up looking forward to staying in longer.

 One day in Nice was too short!
-There are many things to do and that one Must-See in this awesome city.
+There are many things to do, which is one Must-See in this fantastic city.

-In this article I will tell you everything we had time to visit in Nice during our one night and one-day trip as well as what we have left pending for an upcoming visit.
+In this article, I will tell you everything we had time to visit in Nice during our one-night and one-day trip and what we have left pending for an upcoming visit.
 Let’s start!

 Of course, Nice has a wide variety of museums and beaches.